 Academic Writing Center

-The Academic Writing Center is open for Academic Writing Center appointments and tutor feedback submissions and will be open until Friday, April 23rd, 2021.
+The AWC is currently open for online appointments and tutor feedback submissions and will be close on Friday, April 23rd, 2021 for Spring Semester 2021.

 The Academic Writing Center provides UC students with free writing assistance.
 Please note, all Academic Writing Services for Spring 2021 are available online only.
 If you would like a trained writing tutor to help you get started on your writing assignment or review your writing, make an appointment or submit your paper for feedback.